 Defenses In A Firearms Case

-Our attorneys are well-versed in the applicable defenses against gun crimes and firearm violations, such as:
+Our attorneys are well-versed in the applicable defenses against gun charges and firearm violations, such as:

 - Self-defense or defense of another person